 Designed for the health education major to provide an overview of current trends, research, literature, and health behavior models.
-(Credit cannot be earned for both HTH 3503 and KAH 2503.)
+(Formerly KAH 2503 and HPE 2503.
+Credit cannot be earned for both HTH 3503 and either KAH 2503 or HPE 2503.)